benjaminpfleghaar/talea/README.md

 ## Features

 - **AI-Powered Stories:** Personalized stories are generated using ChatGPT
-- **Customizable Settings:** Fine tune stories based on age, gender and symptoms
+- **Customizable Settings:** Tailor stories based on age, gender, and symptoms
-- **Story Topics:** Choose from a variety of themes and scenarios
+- **Story Themes:** Choose from a variety of themes and scenarios

 ## Technologies